French minister resigns after lobster dinner scandal

 In his first reaction to the revelations, Macron said he had asked Prime Minister Philippe for "full clarity."

-The departure will draw a line under a series of embarrassing headlines, but will pose a headache for the 41-year-old head of state.

-Borne will become Macron's third environment minister in two years, just as he looks to boost his green credentials as French voters demand bolder action to address climate change.
+Borne was appointed as Macron seeks to boost his green credentials as French voters demand bolder action to address climate change.

+Government spokeswoman Sibeth Ndiaye said the choice of Borne, whose portfolio was already within the ministry of ecology and solidarity transition, was "obvious".

+Borne, who will remain as transport minister, tweeted that the confidence put in her by the president and prime minister was an "immense honour".

 Mediapart, which is fiercely critical of the Macron government, specialises in investigations and has caused multiple embarrassments for politicians and senior public figures since its creation in 2008.